 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's current policy is to earn interest on bank balances which approximate rates available from investment-grade short-term deposit certificates issued by its financial institutions.
+The Company's current policy is to earn interest on investment-grade short-term deposit certificates issued by its financial institutions.
 The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its financial institutions.
-As of December 31, 2015, interest rate risk is minimal since the Company has no interest-bearing debt instruments.
+As of December 31, 2016, interest rate risk is minimal since the Company has no interest-bearing debt instruments.

-A sensitivity analysis has determined that an interest rate fluctuation of 1% would not have resulted in significant fluctuation in the interest income during the year ended December 31, 2015.
+A sensitivity analysis has determined that an interest rate fluctuation of 1% would not have resulted in significant fluctuation in the interest income during the year ended December 31, 2016.